Support Us Button Widget

 Photo via the City of Charleston

-Rather than letting your Halloween pumpkins rot or tossing them in the trash, consider these four options provided by the City of Charleston.
-Fun fact: In 2023, 2.5+ tons of pumpkins were composted instead of being sent to landfills.
+Rather than letting your Halloween pumpkins rot or tossing them in the trash, consider one of these options.

 Pumpkin smash